Empire (Hardt and Negri book): Reception and legacy

 Empire has been described by the London Review of Books as "the most successful work of political theory to come from the Left for a generation."
-The book has been highly influential on numerous debates within the left, and has even been called "a bible of the anti-globalisation movement" by one critic and "the most influential book in recent decades on a classic sociological theme".
-In a review of the book, Slavoj Žižek stated that the book "sets as its goal, writing the Communist Manifesto for the twenty-first century."
+The book has been highly influential on numerous debates within the Left, and has even been called "a bible of the anti-globalisation movement" by one critic and "the most influential book in recent decades on a classic sociological theme."
+In a review of the book, Slavoj Žižek stated that the book "sets as its goal, writing the Communist Manifesto for the twenty-first century," although he criticised it as "pre-Marxist" in its failure to relate radical demands (such as global citizenship and guaranteed minimum income) to the "inherent antagonisms" of the capitalist process that would make their realisation possible.

-Gopal Balakrishnan, reviewing the book for the New Left Review, wrote that when compared with influential conservative books such as Francis Fukuyama's The End of History and the Last Man, "Comparable totalizations from the Left have been few and far between; diagnoses of the present more uniformly bleak.
+Gopal Balakrishnan, reviewing the book for the New Left Review, wrote that when compared with influential conservative books such as Francis Fukuyama's The End of History and the Last Man, "[c]omparable totalizations from the Left have been few and far between; diagnoses of the present more uniformly bleak.
 At best, the alternative to surrender or self-delusion has seemed to be a combative but clear-eyed pessimism, orienting the mind for a Long March against the new scheme of things.
 In this landscape, the appearance of Empire represents a spectacular break.
 Michael Hardt and Antonio Negri defiantly overturn the verdict that the last two decades have been a time of punitive defeats for the Left."

 Empire has created intellectual debates around its arguments.
 Certain scholars have compared the evolution of the world order with Hardt and Negri's world image in Empire.
 A number of publications and debates centered on the book, both positively and negatively.
 Hardt and Negri's theoretical approach has also been compared and contrasted with works of 'the global capitalism school' whose authors have analyzed transnational capitalism and class relations in the global epoch.

 Hardt and Negri published an essay titled "Empire 20 Years On" in the November/December 2019 edition of New Left Review, in which they provide a critical analysis of the book's legacy and their perspective on it looking back.